 Step 10.
 Next, set the first partition size in megabytes (MB) next to the “Simple volume size in MB” option.

 Step 12.
 Select a drive letter from the drop-down next to “Assign the following drive letter” or leave it default.
 Windows automatically assigns a free drive letter when you create a new partition.

 Step 14.
-Here, select “File system” and “Allocation unit size” from the drop-down menu, or leave to windows default.
+Here, select “File system” and “Allocation unit size” from the drop-down menu, or leave to Windows default.
 Finally, check the option Perform a quick format.
 Then click on the Next button to format and make it usable.